ypaialex/ptdt/README.md

   1. Polygenic Risk Score file (from here: `PRS file`)
     * Contents: Mapping between individuals and their polygenic risk scores
-    * Format: Text file with four columns: 1) Family ID 2) Individual ID 3) Case/control status 4) polygenic risk score.
+    * Format: Text file with four columns: 1) Family ID 2) Individual ID 3) Case/control status (typically 2 if case, 1 if not) 4) polygenic risk score.
     * Number of rows in `PRS file` = number of individuals in cohort
   2. Family Structure file (from here: `Structure file`)
     * Contents: File identifying which individual belongs in which family